LAST MODIFIED: July 7, 2023

 6. OTHER CALIFORNIA PRIVACY RIGHTS

 The Company does not generally engage third parties for direct marketing purposes.
 However, we provide notice here of California’s “Shine the Light” law (Civil Code Section § 1798.83) permits employees that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send us an electronic message via firstname.lastname@example.org.
+To make such a request, please send us a message-mail with the subject “Shine the Light Request” via firstname.lastname@example.org.

 7. Changes to our Privacy Notice FOR CALIFORNIA WORKERS